WHO WE ARE

 IDLO has its headquarters in Rome, liaison offices for the United Nations in New York and Geneva, and country offices in Afghanistan, Kenya, Kyrgyzstan, Mongolia, South Sudan, Somalia (based in Nairobi) and Tajikistan.

-Albie Sachs: Justice, Constitutional Court of South Africa
+- Albie Sachs: Former Justice, Constitutional Court of South Africa